Influence-based Attributions can be Manipulated: Downstream Application 2: Fairness

 Ultimately, weights of the training data determine the fairness of the downstream model.
 Since these weights are derived from influence scores, manipulating the influence scores can alter the fairness of the downstream model.
 As a result, a malicious entity who wants to spread unfairness is incentivized to manipulate influence scores.

-\textbf{Threat Model.} We assume the same threat model as the general setup -- training and test set are fixed, influence calculator is assumed to be honest while the model trainer is the adversary.
-Model trained by the model trainer is now the \textit{base model used by the reweighing pipeline.} The adversarial model trainer can tamper the \textit{base model} parameters from $\theta^*$ to $\theta'$ to manipulate the influence scores from the influence calculator while maintaining similar test accuracy.
+\textbf{Threat Model.} Similar to the general setup, training and test set are fixed, influence calculator is assumed to be the adversary.
+Model trained by the influence calculator is now the \textit{base model used by the reweighing pipeline.} The adversarial model training can tamper the \textit{base model} parameters from $\theta^*$ to $\theta'$ to manipulate the influence scores while maintaining similar test accuracy.

 \textbf{Goal of the adversary.} Fairness of the final downstream model is measured with a fairness metric.
 The concrete goal of the adversary is to make the value of this fairness metric worse for the downstream model than what could have been achieved without adversarial manipulation.